Living with Chronic Sinusitis: Tips & Lifestyle Changes | Sparsh Hospital

 • Prescription medications (e.g., antibiotics, corticosteroids)

-• Sinus surgery (in severe cases)
+• Sinus surgery (for severe cases)

 • Allergy testing and treatment